By Rebecca Gardon

 How about this year ditching that sure-to-break-it resolution and instead toasting to health and prosperity over a feast of fortunate fare?
-Consuming “lucky” foods on New Year’s has long been a ritual observed throughout the world.
-Although traditions and dishes vary by culture, most are united by common themes, which we’ve rounded up here.
-It can’t hurt to incorporate at least a few of these items during your New Year’s celebration, right?
+Consuming “lucky” foods on New Year’s has long been a ritual observed around the world.
+Although traditions and dishes vary by culture, most share common themes, which we’ve rounded up here.
+It can’t hurt to include at least a few during your New Year’s celebration, right?

 Of course we must start with our favorite theme!
 Fish are believed to be lucky for a few reasons: their scales resemble coins; they swim in schools, which invokes the idea of abundance; and they swim forward, which is associated with moving forward in the New Year.
 In Japan, shrimp is consumed for long life, herring roe for fertility, and dried sardines for a good harvest.
 Germans have even been known to place a few fish scales in their wallets.
 If you really want to ensure a good year from start to finish, take a page from Chinese tradition and serve your fish whole with the head and tail intact.

 Cooked greens, such as cabbage, collards, chard and kale, are often consumed on New Year’s because they resemble green paper money.
 The popular belief is that the more you eat, the larger your economic fortune in the year to come.
 Throughout the U.S., particularly in the south, a New Year’s helping of cooked greens is often accompanied by cornbread.
 The cornbread tradition stems from the color of the bread which represents “gold” or coin money.